 2012: Lymphatic and interstitial flow in the tumour microenvironment: linking mechanobiology with immunity

-Topics: Lymph flow, microenvironment, mechanobiology, tumor cells, cancer, stiffness, TGF-beta,
+Topics: fascia, lymph flow, microenvironment, mechanobiology, tumor cells, cancer, stiffness, TGF-beta,

 2011: Remodeling and homeostasis of the extracellular matrix: implications for fibrotic diseases and cancer

-Topics: Cancer, tumor cells, fibrosis, extracellular matrix, stiffness
+Topics: fascia, cancer, tumor cells, fibrosis, extracellular matrix, stiffness

 2006: Migration of tumor cells in 3D matrices is governed by matrix stiffness along with cell-matrix adhesion and proteolysis

 Topics: cell motility, EGF receptor, extracellular matrix, matrix metalloproteinase

 1978; Supplemental ascorbate in the supportive treatment of cancer: Reevaluation of prolongation of survival times in terminal human cancer

 One of the best ways to keep yourself healthy, free from pain and injuries is to take care of your Fascia.
 Here are 9 tips on how to take care of your Fascia.

 On the Fascia Guide FAQ we have gathered the most common questions and answers about Fascia.
 Is there anything you would like to know?
 Visit the page and submit your question.

 From Newton, to Einstein, to the new wildfire of Fascia Research.
 How do we understand things from a different perspective?